mcewand/carto-countries/README.md

-Countrify is a simple pair of stylesheets for DevelopmentSeed's TileMill.
+carto-countries provides a pair of carto stylesheets for DevelopmentSeed's TileMill.

 Use these to quickly style specific regions (e.g. I only want to show labels for and color Europe) by commenting out the labeled groups.